 Print out your Shift Emergency Kit document and/or save it to a USB key or external drive

-Store your kit in a secure place where you can find it (e.g. a safe deposit box)
+Store your kit in a secure place where only you can find it (e.g. a safe deposit box)

-You can enter your vault password from your emergency kit to unlock your vault on a secondary device or to restore your existing device.
+You can enter your vault password from your Emergency Kit to unlock your vault on a secondary device or to restore your existing device.
 Upon entering your vault password you will regain access to all of your saved passwords in Shift.

-If your emergency kit is permanently lost, you will need to destroy your existing vault and start with a brand new vault.
+If your Emergency Kit is permanently lost, you will need to destroy your existing vault and start with a brand new vault.
 Find out how to destroy your vault here.